zerangmajid/mlops-zoomcamp/README.md

 </h1>

 <p align="center">
-MLOps (machine learning operations) is becoming a must-know skill for many data professionals.
+MLOps (machine learning operations) is a must-know skill for many data professionals.
 Master the fundamentals of MLOps, from training and experimentation to deployment and monitoring.
 </p>

 <p align="center">